 What is a Perfect Smoothie for Diabetics?

 There is no perfect smoothie for diabetics, as individual dietary needs may vary.
 However, several diabetes-friendly smoothie ideas can be tailored to individual needs.
-Some diabetes-friendly smoothie tips include incorporating low glycemic index fruits, adding protein and healthy fats, limiting carbohydrates to 45 grams or less, and using non-dairy milk alternatives.
-The best smoothie you can make are low-carb smoothies to prevent a blood sugar spike.
+Some tips include incorporating low-glycemic-index fruits, adding protein and healthy fats, limiting carbohydrates to 45 grams or fewer, and using non-dairy milk alternatives.
+The best smoothies to make are low-carb smoothies to prevent a blood sugar spike.

 Can People with Diabetes Drink Smoothies?